Ruben-Krueger/website/content/posts/work-that-matters.md

 The other man, Barry Bottle Cap, nodded and sipped his beer.
 “Yur, I see,” Barry said.

 “I don’t get paid enough for what I do,” Larry said.
 Despite his years of education and the prestigious status of his profession, he felt an unhappiness on the inside; Larry’s high-minded ideals of lawyering did not match his day-to-day experiences of the job.
 “I wanted to fight for justice, protect the innocent, and prosecute the guilty.”
 He said.
+"I don't feel like my work is important, nor do I see the fruits of my labor."

 “Yur, I see,” Barry said.